SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Rebuilding Trust in Active Learning with Actionable Metrics [2020]: Use a contradiction metric as a proxy on model improvement.
 - Hitting the Target: Stopping Active Learning at the Cost-Based Optimum [2021]
+- Impact of Stop Sets on Stopping Active Learning for Text Classification [2022, ICSC]:
+  This work provides a good review of the previous stop criteria.

 ## Asynchronous Training